Japan has always been on my bucket list. Quirky things, many strange attractions, sushi – what can else you want.

 Japan is the Mecca of modern technology and neon lights.
 This is why I expected Tokyo to be a very modern city: full of shiny skyscrapers and modern technology.

-To my surprise Tokyo looks like a regular city, kind of like New York, except 50 years ago.
-For those who are looking for a city that’s modern and impressive I’d recommend a visit to Hong Kong or Shanghai instead.
+Tokyo looks like a regular city, kind of like New York, except 50 years ago.
+For those who are looking for a city that’s modern and impressive, I’d recommend a visit to Hong Kong or Shanghai instead.

 There’s one important thing that Tokyo is missing – trash bins.
 You can’t find any free-standing bins ANYWHERE in Tokyo, because the city wants you to carry your trash with you.
 The only place where you can find bins is next to 7-Eleven.